FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
-- callback: callback after obtaining the block height, the latest block height of the group corresponding to the client object。
+-callback: callback after obtaining the block height, the latest block height of the group corresponding to the client object。

 **Return value**